NathanKleekamp/bbp-website/content/blog/linked-list-part-two/index.md

 ### LinkedList.prototype.insert

-With the `insert` method, a new node is inserted at the head of the list.
-It is an __O(1)__ operation because the head of the list is always known.
-So inserting a node is as simple as instantiating a new node and updating the pointers on the new node and the previous `head`.
+With the `insert` method, we can insert a new node at the head of the list.
+Insert is an __O(1)__ operation because the head of the list is always known.
+Insertion is as simple as instantiating a new node and updating the pointers on the new node and the previous `head`.
+Not too different, conceptually, from our append method from part one!

 ```ts
 class LinkedList {